 There is no formal path for non-Brown medical students to enroll in the 5-year MD/MPH Program.
 However, medical students from other schools are welcome to apply to the MPH Program through the standard route and they may request that up to 2 courses from their medical school curriculum count toward the MPH degree.

-The Brown University School of Public Health uses the SOPHAS application system.
-SOPHAS is a centralized application service used by many of the accredited schools and programs in public health.
+The Brown University School of Public Health uses the SOPHAS Express application system.
+SOPHAS Express is a centralized application service used by many of the accredited schools and programs in public health.
 The following materials are required:

 - official transcripts for all undergraduate, graduate, or medical school academic work;